circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 The `environment` settings apply to all commands run in this executor, not just the initial `command`.
 The `environment` here has higher precedence over setting it in the job map above.

 You can specify image versions using tags or digest.
-You can use any public images from any public Docker registry (defaults to DockerHub).
+You can use any public images from any public Docker registry (defaults to Docker Hub).
 Learn more about [specifying images]({{ site.baseurl }}/2.0/executor-types/#specifying-images).

 Example: